 Radiation is heat transferred through air or a vacuum- think the heat radiating off of a fire.
-In a van, the biggest source of radiant heat is your windows.
+In a camper van, the biggest source of radiant heat is your windows.
 Sunlight (radiant heat) shines in through the windows and heats up the inside of your van.
 Using a reflective window covering will help deflect radiant heat and keep your van cool.
 Reflective surfaces also help keep radiant heat inside the van during the winter.

 Conduction is heat transferred across solid surfaces- think touching a hot stove.
 It’s also how heat gets out of your van in the winter.
-The heat inside your van is conducted through the solid surface of your walls and ceiling.
-Insulating the inside of your van will help prevent heat loss through conduction during the winter, and will also stop your van from conducting the sun’s heat inside during the summer.
+The heat inside your camper van is conducted through the solid surface of your walls and ceiling.
+Insulating the inside of your van will help prevent heat loss through conduction during the winter, and will also stop your van body from conducting the sun’s heat inside during the summer.

 Convection (why you want thicker insulation on the ceiling)

 The third type of heat transfer, convection, means that hot air naturally rises to the ceiling.
-Because of this, insulating your ceiling is most important for keeping your van warm.
+Because of this, insulating your ceiling is most important for keeping your camper van warm.
 If you can spare the height, we recommend using thicker insulation on the ceiling.